pkese/csproj-convert/README.md

 Before that it is wise to close Visual Studio and run your variant of `make clean`.

 After patching, first do a `dotnet restore <solution-file>` before starting Visual Studio.
-If you are using Resharper, it is advised disable it because it may eat all your CPU and IO when fiddling with the new code.
+If you are using Resharper, it is advised to temporarily disable it because it may eat all your CPU and IO when fiddling with the new code.

 Things likely won't work perfectly.
 If some nuget references are missing or have wrong versions, then either
  - delete them completely (and add them back) in Visual Studio